 Rubber flooring and mats is considered the best choice for most home gym flooring applications and is used extensively in the commercial markets.
 It is a multipurpose athletic style flooring that is very durable and will support the weight of heavy equipment such as exercise machines, treadmills, and lifting cages.

 The black material of the flooring is made of recycled rubber while the colored flecks are a synthetic rubber made of ethylene propylene diene monomer (EPDM).
-This type of construction is extremely tough and durable, it provides good traction either wet or dry, and it absorbs the shock of dropped weights especially well.
+This type of construction is extremely tough and durable, it provides good traction either wet or dry, and it can absorb the shock of dropped weights (up to a point) especially well.

-Now that we know how they are constructed, there are three basic types of rubber flooring to choose from.
+Now that we know how they are constructed, there are three basic types flooring styles to choose from.
+Your options are interlocking rubber gym tiles, rubber gym flooring rolls, and rubber gym workout mats.

 Because rubber flooring can be so heavy, interlocking rubber tiles provides for the easiest of home installations for the garage floor.
-Custom sized workout areas can be constructed with nice border edges.
+In addition, custom sized workout areas can be constructed with nice border edges.

 The 8mm (5/16”) and 3/8” thick flooring are the most popular for home gym and commercial use.
 They are much less expensive than the thicker options and perform well for a wide variety of workouts.
 This includes weight lifting, Pilates, P90X programs, and etc.

 They can accommodate treadmills, universal machines, and weight lifting as long as the very heavy weights are not repeatedly dropped.
-Basic black is the standard with the option to choose flooring with different colored flecks as well.
+Basic black is the standard, with the option of different colored flecks as well.

-When ordering you will need to choose 3 different tile styles.
-These include the basic center tile which has four interlocking sides, an edge tile which has three interlocking sides, and a corner tile which has two interlocking sides.
+When purchasing individually, you will need to choose 3 different tile styles.
+These include the basic center tile with four interlocking sides, a border tile with three interlocking sides, and a corner tile with two interlocking sides.
 The tiles can also be trimmed for wall to wall installation as well.

 At 5/8” thick, this tile comes in a 36”x36” size, not including the separate border pieces.
 It is ideal for high impact training including heavy weights.
 The underside of the tiles feature multi-nib backing which helps to reduce foot fatigue from high impact exercises.